College Guide for Black and African American Students

 - The Steve Fund: This group works with colleges and universities around the country to promote mental health resources for young people of color.
 The fund hosts seminars and workshops to help students manage their mental health, and the group also provides consulting services.

-What college resources have been most helpful to your growth and development in college?
+Which college resources have been most helpful to your growth and development in college?

 National Advocacy Groups and Organizations That Help Black Students